spekulatius/PHPScraper/websites/examples/scrape-social-media-meta-tags.md

 # Scraping Social Media Meta Tags

 Scraping social media sharing tags from a website can be done using the following methods.
 The exact result set depends on the provided tags.
-All tags included, as along as these are in the prefixed namespace (e.g. `twitter:` for Twitter Cards).
+All tags are included, as long as these are in the prefixed namespace (e.g. `twitter:` for Twitter Cards).

 ## Open-Graph (OG) Data